To put it simply. No.

 This may be because they are not well trained, or because they don’t realized that they are missing the information they need to heal powerfully.
 There are also people who are using the term to do healing of some kind, that isn’t necessarily shamanic healing.

-Sometimes a healers lack of knowledge will prevent them from getting too deep into things they do not understand.
+Sometimes, a healer’s lack of knowledge, will prevent them from getting too deep into things they do not understand.
 In other words, they may simply be ineffective.
 You go see the healer, nothing happens.

-Other times they can cause an imbalance in your energy.
+Other times, they can cause an imbalance in your energy.

-Keep in mind that shamanic healing can be a process, and you can feel uncomfortable or our of sorts between sessions.
+Keep in mind that shamanic healing can be a process, and you can feel uncomfortable or out of sorts between sessions.
 However, a competent shaman should be able to explain to you what is going on, and should be able to give you some explanation about the healing process.

 Which Shaman is Competent?

 You might wonder if there is a certification that can help you find a competent shaman.